Skip to main content

 Anna Jermolaewa.
 2021 Otto Breicha Prize for Artistic Photography

-02.12.2023 — 01.04.2024
+01.12.2023 — 01.04.2024

 Altstadt (Rupertinum)

-Curator: Kerstin Stremmel
+Curators: Tina Teufel, Kerstin Stremmel

-02.12.2023 — 01.04.2024
+01.12.2023 — 01.04.2024

 Altstadt (Rupertinum)

-Curator: Kerstin Stremmel
+Curators: Tina Teufel, Kerstin Stremmel

 Otto Breicha Prize for Artistic Photography

 The Museum der Moderne Salzburg has given out a biennial award for fine art photography since 1983.
 In 2007, the Breicha family endowed the award, which was rebranded “Otto Breicha Prize for Artistic Photography—Museum der Moderne Salzburg” and now honors a photography artist who was born or lives in Austria.
 The award is named after Otto Breicha, the founding director of the Moderne Galerie und Graphische Sammlung—Rupertinum, the predecessor institution to today’s museum.
-Anna Jermolaewa is the eighteenth winner of the award.
+Anna Jermolaewa is the eighteenth winner of the award

 Back to listview